flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180727-catholic-church.md

     “underestimate.”**
   card_citation: ''
 card_3:
-  card_text: "> a\x1CI really worry about a loss to credibility, a loss of trust.
-Therea\x19s no use denying it.
-We cana\x19t sugarcoat it, this is disastrous.a\x1D\n> \n> Cardinal Timothy Dolan, Archbishop of New York, after a Pennsylvania grand jury report last week showed the church covered up the abuse of 1K+ minors by 300 priests over 70 years."
+  card_text: "> ax1CI really worry about a loss to credibility, a loss of trust.
+Thereax19s no use denying it.
+We canax19t sugarcoat it, this is disastrous.ax1Dn> n> Cardinal Timothy Dolan, Archbishop of New York, after a Pennsylvania grand jury report last week showed the church covered up the abuse of 1K+ minors by 300 priests over 70 years."
   card_citation: ''
 card_4:
   card_text: >-